jpfuentes2/st2/README.md

     point 3 below to your `~/.profile`.
 This has the added advantage of working under both bash and zsh.

-3. Add `st2 init` to your shell to enable shims and autocompletion.
+3. Add `st2 init` to your shell to enable autocompletion.

     ~~~ sh
     $ echo 'eval "$(st2 init -)"' >> ~/.bash_profile